-“Today, versions of this general argument from etiology for LGB [sic] rights-what I call the “born that way” and “not a choice” arguments-are so popular that dissent of the idea that LGB [sic] people's sexual orientations are innate and immutable is treated as tantamount to opposing LGB [sic] rights” (Stein, 2014, p.
+Today, versions of this general argument from etiology for LGB [sic] rights-what I call the “born that way” and “not a choice” arguments-are so popular that dissent of the idea that LGB [sic] people's sexual orientations are innate and immutable is treated as tantamount to opposing LGB [sic] rights (Stein, 2014, p.
 598).